chrisnoonan98675/site/xl-deploy/concept/weblogic-plugin.markdown

 * `deployment strategy` = `SIDE_BY_SIDE` (in the XL Deploy user interface, choose SIDE_BY_SIDE from the drop-down list)
 * `retire timeout` = Interval (in seconds) if a timeout period is needed to retire the previous version of the application

+**Note:** If `retired timeout` is set to -1 and `deployment strategy` is set to `SIDE_BY_SIDE`, the WebLogic plugin handles retiring the versioned application and does not handle the application undeployment or the removal of artiacts.

 ## Updating shared libraries

 When updating a shared library (`wls.SharedLibraryWarModule` or `wls.SharedLibraryJarModule`), the plugin will query the repository to find all the applications (`wls.Ear` and `wls.War`, property `sharedLibraries`) that depends on it.
 For each of them, the plugins will add stop, undeploy, deploy, and start steps before and after the library update.